apache/druid/docs/querying/sql-window-functions.md

 The OVER clause defines the query windows for window functions as follows:
 - PARTITION BY indicates the dimension that defines the rows within the window
 - ORDER BY specifies the order of the rows within the windows.
-Currently only ASC, ascending, order works.
+Currently only ascending order, ASC,x works.
 Sometimes windows are called partitions, but don't confuse them with the segment partitioning feature of Druid.